qamatic/testcontrol.net/README.md

 TestControl is a light weight test automation framework for Windows Native, WinForm and WPF applications.

-##### Spy
-A simple Spy tool that identifies screen elements on your application and provides easy way to manipulate them.

-##### Tools and API
-Write your automation with your own choice of test frameworks that works in CI/CD integrations like MSTest, NUnit, Cucumber SpecFlow or using Fitnesse

-##### Time and Money
-Save time and Money with TestControl Framework, write automated tests for .NET in more reliable and in a resolution agnostic way.

-##### Key features
 - A light weight framework - just few assembly DLLs required to get started
 - Spy Tool which helps to recognize the objects on the screen
 - Provides solid mechanism for identifying screen elements consistently in more reliable and in a resolution agnostic way